Recessed Lighting Guide and Information

 - Remodel ‐ Used when the ceiling drywall is already in place.
 A hole will need to be cut in the ceiling at the installation location with the provided template.
 The housing is then pushed through the hole and rests on the ceiling.

-- Air Tight ‐ This type of downlight housing prevents most of the air flowing through the recessed lighting fixture either from the space above to the room below, or the room below to the space above.
+- Air Tight ‐ This type of downlight housing prevents most of the air flowing through the fixture either from the space above to the room below, or the room below to the space above.
 Use an airtight housing when you want to minimize the cost of heating or air-conditioning a room.

 - Sloped Ceiling ‐ For use when you have a sloped or vaulted ceiling.